The-AI-Alliance/the-ai-alliance.github.io/README.md

 If this throws an error, see the [Tips and Known Issues](#tips-and-known-issues) below.

 > [!TIP]
-> In MacOS terminal windows, you can &#8984;+click any URL printed to open it in a browser!
+> 1. In MacOS terminal windows, you can &#8984;+click any URL printed to open it in a browser!
+> 2. Once `make view-local` works successfully, you can instead run `make run-jekyll`, which skips the now-redundant setup steps that `view-local` performs.

 The `make` target runs the following command: